 Designate a meeting place for you and your family now.
 You may need to leave your home.
 If that happens, some of you could get separated.
 Then do a practice run.
 In addition, determine how everyone will contact each other if you’re apart.

 Next, make a “go-bag” of basic items you may need in an emergency such as non-perishable food and water.
 Also, include supplies like flashlights, paper maps of the local area and a battery-powered radio that can last at least 72 hours.
 Visit ready.gov for a complete list of recommended items for your kit.

 Inventory your home by documenting all valuables (e.g., cars, collectibles and electronics) including the model and serial number.
 It’s also helpful to take photos of valuables, in case you need to file a homeowners insurance claim later.
 While you’re at it, be sure your insurance policy is up to date.

 Store your inventory list and other important papers in a small, fire-resistant safe that’s durable, lockable and portable.
 Keep a back-up copy of important documents in a safe deposit box at your credit union or bank.

 Use resealable plastic bags inside your safe to hold your safe deposit box key, cash, account numbers, photocopy of passports and/or driver’s licenses and Social Security cards.

 If you’ve backed up your computer files on a secure, external drive, add it to the safe and box, too.

-The Federal Emergency Management Agency (FEMA) app allows you to receive weather alerts for your area from the National Weather Service.
-You’ll get lifesaving safety tips and access to disaster resources should you need them.
-Your local news stations and, city or county emergency management departments may also have a similar weather alert app.
-Be sure to contact your wireless carrier.
-Data charges may apply if you’re not using Wi-Fi.
+Consider downloading the free Federal Emergency Management Agency’s (FEMA) app so you can receive National Weather Service alerts, lifesaving safety tips and access to disaster resources.
+Your local news stations and city or county emergency management departments may also have a similar weather alert app.
+Data fees may apply, so check with your service provider.

 Get ready now, before a weather event strikes.